Meet the Committee Members

 First aid, website manager, cross country training and data protection.

 Hi I’m Emma I am an active member of the BHRC on foot.
 I was riding but have had a baby in 2022.
 My main pony who I rode for over 10 years is Teatime.
-He is one amazing pony and we achieved so much with his dressage.
+He was one amazing pony and we achieved so much with his dressage.
+We had so much fun with the club doing camp, training and even gave showing a go!
 We represented the club with other members for 2 years at the Quadrille competition at The Equine Fair at Westpoint.
-He now rules our yard and enjoying retirement.
+Unfortunately I lost Teatime in 2025 due to to ill health.
+I will hold onto many fond memories of him.

 I am in charge of the website (with help from my husband Matt) and really enjoy keeping it all up to date and making sure you all get to see what’s happening in the club.
-I also help with our Facebook page and I run the monthly photography competition and photo quiz.
-I also organise cross country training sessions.
+I also help with our Facebook page I also organise cross country training sessions.

 Joy Brown